Diabetes Screening & Prevention

 - Don't have Medicare as their primary insurance

 - Have prediabetes or elevated blood glucose

 NOT ME starts with a short quiz to see if you’re at risk for diabetes.
 The quiz is available in two languages:

-Get tested by your physician—and if your A1c results show that you have prediabetes—email firstname.lastname@example.org to enroll directly in the free NOT ME Diabetes Prevention Program.
+Get tested by your physician or clinic—and IF your A1c results show that you have prediabetes—contact the Seattle YMCA to enroll in the free NOT ME Diabetes Prevention Program:

 #2 - At a Free Blood Sugar Testing Event